acidgenomics/koopa/README.md

 ### dotfiles example

 Koopa is intended to help simplify the bioinformatics side of a user's shell configuration.
 Take a look at Mike's [dotfiles][] repo for an example configuration that sources koopa.

 ## Additional configuration

 Koopa provides automatic configuration and `$PATH` variable support for a number of popular bioinformatics tools.
-When configuring manually, ensure that variables are defined before sourcing `activate`.
+When configuring manually, ensure that variables are defined before sourcing the activation script.

 ### Aspera Connect

 [Aspera Connect][] is a secure file transfer application commonly used by numerous organizations, including the NIH and Broad Institute.
 Koopa will automatically detect Aspera when it is installed at the default path of `~/.aspera/`.
 Otherwise, the installation path can be defined manually using the `$ASPERA_EXE` variable.

 ```bash
 export ASPERA_EXE="${HOME}/.aspera/connect/bin/asperaconnect"